ismasan/ismaelcelis.com/content/posts/5-railway-oriented-ruby-testing.md

 ## Testing pipelines.

 Testing any complex workflow can be challenging.
-Composable pipelines can make it easiet to use a "divide and conquer" approach to testing.
+Composable pipelines can make it easier to use a "divide and conquer" approach to testing.

 ### 1. Unit test each step in isolation.